"""Generic text parsers for conversion of lattices in different formats to AT."""

 *,

-bool_attr: tuple[str] = (),
+bool_attr: Container[str] = (),

-str_attr: tuple[str] = (),
+str_attr: Container[str] = (),

-pos_args: tuple[str] = (),
+pos_args: Sequence[str] = (),

 ):

-"""Evaluate the value of a command argument and return the pair (key, value)"""
+"""Evaluate the value of a command argument and return the pair (key, value)."""

 def arg_value(k, v):